modellinghub/modellinghub.github.io/content/home/welcome.md

 ---

-[The Anrarctic Science Platform][platform] presents...
+[The Antarctic Science Platform][platform] presents...
 The hub of the Modelling Hub.

 [platform]: https://www.antarcticscienceplatform.org.nz